 A key methodological issue for this appraisal was the approach taken regarding exacerbation rates used in the economic model.
 The manufacturer’s 3082 and 3083 trials recruited patients with 1 or more exacerbations in the year preceding randomisation.
 A restricted population was used for the base case analysis of patients who had 3 or more exacerbations in the preceding year.
 In the trial patients in placebo and reslizumab arms both had a reduction in exacerbations.
 The manufacturer stated that this was a placebo effect and therefore applied a multiplier to the exacerbation transition probabilities..
 As stated previously, the manufacturer adjusted both the placebo and reslizumab arm using an exacerbation multiplier.
 The use of this exacerbation had a large (and favourable) effect on the cost-effectiveness of reslizumab.
 The reduction in the exacerbation rates in the trial for the placebo arm may have been due in part to patients being followed more carefully and receiving optimised care, which they may not have received before entering the trial.
 In the ERG’s view, the manufacturer should have used the trial data unadjusted in their base case analysis and conduct sensitivity analyses with variations in the background exacerbation rate.

 In this technology appraisal, reslizumab was compared to BSC.
 At this time, there was also a concurrent NICE appraisal for mepolizumab for the same population.
 Subsequently mepolizumab has been approved for this population [18].
-Two issues arise from this: firstly as mepolizumab and reslizumab have been appraised in separate technology appraisals there is no comparative evidence between mepolizumab and reslizumab; secondly, the inclusion criteria for the mepolizumab and reslizumab trials differed in terms of the eosinophil count and the number of exacerbations per year.
+Two issues arise from this: firstly, as mepolizumab and reslizumab have been appraised in separate technology appraisals there is no comparative evidence between mepolizumab and reslizumab; secondly, the inclusion criteria for the mepolizumab and reslizumab trials differed in terms of the eosinophil count and the number of exacerbations per year.
 This has resulted in populations used for these appraisals to be different and thus limits the possibility of consistency in the recommendations of the two appraisals.
 Further, comparison between technology appraisals is difficult due to the differences in the model structures used in the economic modelling.

 5 National Institute for Health and Care Excellence Guidance